cloudify-cosmo/cloudify-system-tests/README.md

 They are expected to exist in the same directory that the cloudify-system-tests directory exists, but this can be changed in the config.

 The test framework assumes that manager images will exist, as defined in the schema.
-To see expected images, look in the config under manager_image_names_centos and manager_image_names_rhel.
+To see expected image name structure, look in the config under manager_image_names.

 To see the schema including default values, run:
 ```bash